Chronic Pain

 What makes ACP-01 different from other treatments I have already tried?

 Most existing chronic pain treatments work by reducing or blocking the pain signal at various points in the nervous system.
-ACP-01 is being studied for a different approach, targeting the vascular deficit that underlies ischemic and neuropathic pain conditions rather than the signal itself.
-For patients whose pain originates in compromised nerve blood supply, this represents a mechanistically distinct pathway from anything currently in standard clinical use.
+ACP-01 is being studied for a mechanistically distinct approach -- targeting the vascular deficit that may underlie ischemic and neuropathic pain conditions rather than the signal itself.
+Whether this approach produces benefit for any individual patient is what the research is designed to determine.
+ACP-01 is investigational, has not been approved by the FDA or Health Canada, and does not represent an established or proven alternative to existing treatment.